 Incorrect Shared Key

 The TACACS client on the switch and the TACACS server should have the same shared secret key.
-If this key is incorrect, the following messages is printed to
+If this key is incorrect, the following message is printed to

 When this debugging is enabled, additional information is shown for the command authorization conversation with the TACACS+ server: